London Zoo: Notable past animals

 One of the zoo's most famous giant pandas, Chi Chi, arrived in 1958.
-Although originally destined for an American zoo, Washington, D.C. had ceased all trade with communist China, and so Chi Chi was refused entry to the United States.
+Although originally destined for an American zoo, Washington, D.C., had ceased all trade with communist China, and so Chi Chi was refused entry to the United States.
 In the interests of conservation, ZSL had stated they would not encourage the collection of wild pandas.
 However, when it was pointed out that Chi Chi had already been collected, her purchase was approved, and she immediately became the star attraction at London Zoo.
 As the only giant panda in the West, she was the inspiration for Sir Peter Scott's design for the World Wildlife Fund logo.
 In July 1972, Chi Chi died and was publicly mourned.
 The zoo's last giant panda was Ming Ming.
 She arrived in 1991 on a breeding loan from China.
 After unsuccessful breeding attempts with Berlin's Zoo giant panda Bao Bao, it was decided that Ming Ming should return to China.
-As a result, the London Zoo has been without a giant panda since the end of October 1994.
+As a result, London Zoo has been without a giant panda since the end of October 1994.
 Zoo staff later suggested that Chinese zookeepers knew that she was infertile and lent her in order to hide how much more advanced Western husbandry techniques were compared to theirs.

 On 31 January 1996, the last known Partula turgida land snail named "Turgi" died in his habitat.
 For four days in late August 2005, the zoo ran an exhibit entitled the Human zoo, which put eight humans on display in the Mappin Terraces.
 The exhibit aimed to demonstrate the basic nature of man as an animal and examine our impact on the animal kingdom.